-- US-China Relations – The View from DC: As trade tensions rise, the US-China relationship has become a point of increasing interest for companies.
+- US-China Relations: As trade tensions rise, the US-China relationship has become a point of increasing interest for companies.
 Tariffs from the US and China have had a substantial impact on some sectors, and further trade actions may require a nimble response from multinational companies.
-Our experienced panel will offer insights into the regulatory and business environment in Washington D.C., as well as advice on navigating future trade developments.
+Our experienced panel will offer insights into the regulatory and business environment in Washington D.C. and Beijing, as well as advice on navigating future trade developments.

 - China’s Corporate Tax Reform: In an effort to “activate the market and boost people’s creativity,” said Premier Li Keqiang, “We will further alleviate companies’ tax burdens.”
 China’s new tax-regime—coupled with tax reform in the United States— will have wide-ranging implications for multinational corporations.
 Tax experts from USCBC member companies will discuss key insights and best practices under the new tax regime.

-- SOE Reform: In an effort to eliminate overcapacity and manage debt, the Chinese government has implemented an ambitious plan to reform its State-owned enterprises.
+- SOE Reform & Working with SOE Partners: In an effort to eliminate overcapacity and manage debt, the Chinese government has implemented an ambitious plan to reform its State-owned enterprises.
 The reforms have involved reorganizations, mergers, shutdowns, and the relocation of workers.
 Our expert panel will evaluate the progress of SOE reform thus far and offer insights into its implications for the business and regulatory environment in China.

-*Please email to [email protected] for group of 3+ discount code before payment.
+*Please email [email protected] for group of 3+ discount code before payment.

 This event is for members and invited guests of USCBC only.
 Registration is required.
 Please register online or submit the form below by fax or mail with payment.
 Cancellations for refunds must be received in writing by before 5:00 pm on Thursday, June 14, or registrant will be charged.
 No-shows will be billed.